Browser does not support script.

 Postgraduate:

-On the BA ELL programme I am Module Director for the 3rd Year Module, Speech and Language Pathology, 2nd Year modules Language at Work, and Language and Literacy.
+On the BA ELL programme, I am Module Director for the 3rd Year Speech and Language module, Pathology module and for the 2nd Year modules, Language at Work, and Language and Literacy.

 I am module director for Language and Cognition on the MA ELL programme and am developing new modules for our new MSc Clinical Linguistics Programme.